Roast Duck with Sticky Orange Sauce

 Place a roasting rack over a big oven roasting pan and pour 4 cups (1 litre) of boiling water into the pan.
 (The water will prevent oily smoke fumes in your oven).

 Position the duck on the rack, breast side up.
 Roast, uncovered for 1½ hours until the skin is brown and crisp.
-Turn the oven down to 180°C. Now start basting with the Sticky Marinade.
-Cook and baste for a further 20 - 30 minutes until the bird is brown and shiny.
+Now start basting with the Sticky Marinade.
+Roast and baste for a further 20 – 30 minutes until the bird is brown and shiny.

 Remove the duck from the oven – tent lightly with foil or greaseproof paper and leave to rest for at least 10 minutes before carving.